ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 #### Receiving from specific Teleporter versions

 `TeleporterUpgradeable` also provides an initial implementation of [ITeleporterReceiver.receiveTeleporterMessage](../ITeleporterReceiver.sol) that ensures `_msgSender` is a `TeleporterMessenger` contract with a version greater than or equal to `minTeleporterVersion`.
-This supports the case where a dapp wants to upgrade to a new version of the `TeleporterMessenger` contract, but still wants to be able to receive messages from the old Teleporter contract.The dapp can override `_receiveTeleporterMessage` to implement its own logic for receiving messages from Teleporter contracts.
+This supports the case where a dApp wants to upgrade to a new version of the `TeleporterMessenger` contract, but still wants to be able to receive messages from the old Teleporter contract.The dApp can override `_receiveTeleporterMessage` to implement its own logic for receiving messages from Teleporter contracts.

 #### Pausing Teleporter version interactions

 Dapps that inherit from `TeleporterUpgradeable` can pause Teleporter interactions by calling `TeleporterUpgradeable.pauseTeleporterAddress`.
 This function prevents the contract from interacting with the paused Teleporter address when sending or receiving Teleporter messages.

-`pauseTeleporterAddress` can only be called by addresses with the dapp's upgrade access, checked through `TeleporterUpgradeable._checkTeleporterUpgradeAccess`.
+`pauseTeleporterAddress` can only be called by addresses with the dApp's upgrade access, checked through `TeleporterUpgradeable._checkTeleporterUpgradeAccess`.

 #### Unpausing Teleporter version interactions

 As with pausing, dapps can unpause Teleporter interactions by calling `TeleporterUpgradeable.unpauseTeleporterAddress`.
 This unpause function allows receiving Teleporter message from the unpaused Teleporter address, and also enables the sending of messages through the unpaused Teleporter address in `_getTeleporterMessenger()`.
-Unpausing is also only allowed by addresses with the dapp's upgrade access.
+Unpausing is also only allowed by addresses with the dApp's upgrade access.

-Note that receiving Teleporter messages is still governed by the `minTeleporterVersion` check, so even if a Teleporter address is unpaused, the dapp will not receive messages from the unpaused Teleporter address if the Teleporter version is less than `minTeleporterVersion`.
+Note that receiving Teleporter messages is still governed by the `minTeleporterVersion` check, so even if a Teleporter address is unpaused, the dApp will not receive messages from the unpaused Teleporter address if the Teleporter version is less than `minTeleporterVersion`.